 Having a chronic illness is not easy, and diabetes is shrouded with misconceptions.
-Many do not realise that diabetes requires 24/7 monitoring, and that often it can and will interfere with day to day life.
-Fortunately, it is now covered under the Equality and Disability Act 2010, meaning that people living with diabetes can be protected in the workplace.
+Many do not realise that diabetes requires 24/7 monitoring, and that it can interfere with day to day life.
+Fortunately, it is now covered under the Equality and Disability Act 2010, so people living with diabetes can be protected in the workplace.
 However this does not mean that discrimination and inequality has been eradicated.
 People living with diabetes and other chronic illnesses can be subjected to judgemental practices by their employers or colleagues.
-This can lead to fear of speaking out about individual needs or sharing anything to do with diabetes management, which could be dangerous if there was an emergency.
+This can lead to fear of speaking out or sharing anything to do with diabetes management, which is dangerous if there was an emergency.

-Eager to learn about other people’s experiences, I got in touch with Greta Ehlers, who has been living with type one diabetes for 17 years, and works in Copenhagen.
+Eager to learn about other people’s experiences, I interviewed Greta Ehlers.
+She has been living with type one diabetes for 17 years, and works in Copenhagen.

 Have you ever encountered discrimination from an employer/colleagues because of your diabetes?

 To a certain extent, yes.
 In the past 2 years or so, I’ve been working in diabetes-related jobs so I haven’t really faced any discrimination because my colleagues obviously had quite a large amount of knowledge about T1D.
 However, when I was younger I often had to deal with prejudices and a great lack of awareness.
 I can’t even count on one hand the number of times I have been asked whether I ate too much sugar as a child or whether I am not allowed to eat any sweets anymore.
 Of course these situations make me upset, but I also use them to educate people about my condition.

 Have you ever been judged for when needing to take time to treat a high/low, or even time off work?